Guide

 - Feature/workflow dimension on every request for product analysis

-- Revenue mapping per customer per period (typically from billing system)
+- Revenue mapping per customer per period (typically from the billing system)

 - Reconciliation against provider invoices so the per-request total matches the bill